JavierMorales2/cv/content/project/gisrock/index.md

   (or Functional) CSS system like Tachyons.
 It’s a design system that provides very small (which means fast) CSS modules that you can use in your HTML.
 layout: single
-subtitle: Este proyecto surge con la idea de publicar a lo menos 1 mapa al mes.
+subtitle: Este proyecto surge con la idea de publicar 1 mapa al mes.
 tags:
 - hugo-site
 title: GIS & ROCK